slide-hub/slide-hub.github.io/bonus.md

     - two_days
 ```

-> More parameters can be found in [TARDIS Documentation](https://cobald-tardis.readthedocs.io/en/latest/adapters/site.html#slurm-site-adapter)
+> More parameters can be found in the [TARDIS Documentation](https://cobald-tardis.readthedocs.io/en/latest/adapters/site.html#slurm-site-adapter)

 --